 I guess it’s because we grew up in Manila so we’ve heard all the stories.
 As a kid, I remember my sister telling me how her friend’s cousin’s brother’s classmate’s sister (or something like that) bit into a fish ball and wound up gagging on the vendor’s toenail clipping.
 I don’t know how much truth there is to that urban legend, but I believed it and have largely stayed away from street food ever since.
 In my mind, it’s dirty.

 I didn’t have those fears or biases on our recent trip to Vietnam.
 We enjoyed all the eateries on our itinerary, many of which were street food vendors, and not once were we concerned about finding toenails in our food.
 Like the Manila version of me, I understand not all travelers have that same carefree attitude when it comes to street food.
-If you’re curious about Vietnamese street food but are worried about hygiene, then Ben Thanh Street Food Market in Saigon was made for you.
+If you’re curious about Vietnamese street food but are worried about hygiene, then Ben Thanh Street Food Market in Ho Chi Minh City was made for you.

 Vietnamese Street Food for Hipsters